 We are a leading containerboard producer with an integrated, well-invested, cost-advantaged asset base.
 We use our containerboard to make a range of regular and bespoke corrugated solutions designed to keep our customers' products safe, and differentiate their brands in-store and online.
 Our cost-effective fibre-based solutions are made from a renewable resource, and are lightweight, recyclable and biodegradable.

-Business review: Corrugated PackagingPage 68-71
+Page 68-71

 virgin containerboard producer in Europe